pypa/pip/docs/html/ux-research-design/research-results/personas.md

 > "I have written software, sometimes for business and personal reasons.
 At one point I worked on a django website project, that was being used by 1000s of people.
 I don't think any of my live projects are based.

 > "Most of it is for sysadmin, automation.
-I lke to use python instead of shell scripting.
+I [like] to use python instead of shell scripting.
 I manage a server with wordpress sites.
 I wrote a script to update these sites, mailman list and sql DB management, and for different utilities." **- Participant 240313542**

 > "I use Python for creating things - like outputs for data scientist, software engineer.
 I make software to look at patterns, and analyse stuff.
 I think I'm a maker because someone else is using - they are colleagues.
 Usually its non-technical colleagues.
 I produce outputs - make data understandable.
 They use the results, or a package it behind a flask app.
 Or analyse graphs." **- Participant 240426799**